a-ma72/rainflow/python/README.md

 predefined functions.

 ### Install
-    pip install _{packagename}_.tar.gz
+    pip install {packagename}.tar.gz
 where _{packagename}_ is the current package release, for example:

-    pip install pyrfc-0.1.0.tar.gz
+    pip install rfcnt-0.1.0.tar.gz

 ### Test
-_pyrfc_ packages include some unit tests, which can be run:
+_rfcnt_ packages include some unit tests, which can be run:

     python run_tests.py